amanbind898/Hacktoberfest-New-Contributors/README.md

 # Welcome to Hacktoberfest New Contributors! 🎉
-## Altohugh ,It is not to be said a valid contribution according to hactoberfest rules, but you can do this for fun. ##
+## Altohugh ,It is not a big-contribution, but you can do this for fun. ##
 Are you ready to dive into the world of open source?
 Celebrate [Hacktoberfest](https://hacktoberfest.digitalocean.com/) with us by making your first contribution to this exciting project.
 Join the global open source community and create your very first pull request on GitHub.

 ## What is Hacktoberfest?